OVERVIEW

 Impact

-After much work getting everyone on-board, a recent manual review (only last month!) showed that everyone had MFA setup and operational.
-Larry, a senior partner in the firm is travelling overseas next month and didn’t want any interruption to his email in case he misplaces his phone (which holds the MFA keys), so he disabled MFA just before departure.
+After much work getting everyone on-board, a recent manual review (only last month!) showed that everyone had MFA set up and operational.
+Larry, a senior partner in the firm is travelling overseas next month and didn’t want any interruption to his email in case he misplaced his phone (which holds the MFA keys), so he disabled MFA just before departure.

-Larry doesn’t have roaming data, so utilises a wifi point at the first airport he stops at.
-He fails to login successfully at the airport, however once he arrives in his hotel he is able to check his email and thinks no more of it.
+Larry doesn’t have roaming data, so he utilises a WiFi point at the first airport he stops at.
+He fails to login successfully at the airport, however once he arrives in his hotel, he is able to check his email and thinks no more of it.

 Solution